Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 ### Setting Up Forestry as a CMS Backend

 No static blog can be considered a true _Wordpress alternative_ without a CMS.
-That is what makes Wordpress attractive to most users without a technical prowess.
+That is what makes Wordpress attractive to most users without any technical prowess.
 And as such, some users mightn't be comfortable writing their content in Markdown.
 For them a web-based [Rich Text Format][Rich Text Format] environment is what works.

 Hence, we'll be using Forestry's backend CMS services.
-Although, there're alternatives like [Contentful][Contentful] (_one of the most popular one_) & [Netlify CMS][Netlify CMS], from my experience, Forestry is the most easy to use & configurable.
+Although, there are alternatives like [Contentful][Contentful] (_one of the most popular one_) & [Netlify CMS][Netlify CMS], from my experience, Forestry is the most easy to use & configurable.

-The things you can do with Hugo & Forestry is beyong the scope of this article.
+The things you can do with Hugo & Forestry is beyond the scope of this article.
 I could write another full-blown article just on this topic.
-So, keeping this article rather short & act as a guide for interested readers, here's a gist of how to setup Forestry.
+So, keeping this article rather short & act as a guide for interested readers, here's a gist of how to set up Forestry.

 1. Ensure you've Forestry account & your site is "_added_" to their services.
 2. Configure the settings of the CMS from the Admin panel.